serpaulus/Predicting_the_Final_Home_Price/README.md

 ## Summary

-Today it is hard to think of an industry in which Data Analytics does not play a major role.
-The housing market, one the bedrocks of the economy, is not the exception.
+It is hard to think of any industry in which Data Analytics does not play a major role.
+The housing market is not the exception.
 From analyzing national or regional market trends to be able to assess the value of home before it enters the market data analytics helps provide key insights that drive some of the most important market decisions and strategies.
 This team project aims to apply machine learning methodologies to analyze various common features to predict the final selling price.

 ## Methodology